-An application has been made to Euronext Dublin to admit the Notes to listing on the Official List and to trading on the Euronext Dublin Regulated Market; however, no assurance can be given that such application will be accepted.
-It is expected that admission of the Notes to the Official List and trading on the Euronext Dublin Regulated Market will be granted on or around the Issue Date, subject only to the issue of the Notes.
+An application has been made to Euronext Dublin to admit the Notes to listing on the Official List and to trading on GEM; however, no assurance can be given that such application will be accepted.
+It is expected that admission of the Notes to the Official List and trading on GEM will be granted on or around the Issue Date, subject only to the issue of the Notes.